 15. Visit the family-friendly Kamari Beach

-Apart from Perissa, Perivolos, Vlychada and the Red Beach there is one more really famous and totally worth your visit Santorini beach: Kamari Beach.
-Kamari is a long beach with black pebbles and sand which is very well organised with all types of amenities, restaurants, sunbeds, umbrellas and beach bars.
-Kamari and Perissa are the most family friendly places/areas of Santorini.
-A day at the beach is always a very good day for a kid and Kamari can offer lots of good options for both adults and kids.
-You can even dive from the rock which is on the right of the beach and…diving is always super cool, right?
+Apart from Perissa, Perivolos, Vlychada, and the Red Beach, there is one more really famous and totally worth your visit, Santorini beach: Kamari Beach.
+Kamari is a long beach with black pebbles and sand.
+It is well organised and has amenities, including restaurants, sunbeds, umbrellas, and beach bars.
+Kamari and Perissa are the most family-friendly places/areas of Santorini.
+A day at the beach is always perfect for a kid, and Kamari can offer many good options for adults and kids.
+You can even dive from the rock on the right of the beach, and…diving is always super cool, right?

-- How To Get To Kamari: There are regular local buses throughout the day from Fira to Kamari and it’s about a 15mins journey.
-If you drive then just follow the road to Kamari/Airport (there are lots of signs).
+- How to Get to Kamari: There are regular local buses from Fira to Kamari throughout the day, and it’s about a 15-minute journey.
+If you drive, just follow the road to Kamari/Airport (there are many signs).

 - Kamari on Google Maps